matthew1000/node-snowmix/doc/node-snowmix.md

 ### snowmix.sendCommand(commands, arguments)
 Send a command, or array of commands, to Snowmix.
 Optional arguments:
-  set 'expectResonse' to false if no response is expected.
+  set 'expectResponse' to false if no response is expected.
    (note very few don't set a response when in verbose mode, which this library enables automatically) set 'expectMultiline' to true if the command returns multiple lines (if not set, some lines may be missed)